 9.4 Life Members elected by the Club at the AGM shall be presented with the Club certificate signed by the President, General Secretary, Treasurer and Club Captains attesting such election.

 9.5 Life Members shall not be asked to pay an annual subscription.

 10. HONOURS MEMBERS

-10.1 Honours Membership of the Club may be bestowed upon any individual over the age of 25 who has been a senior member for at least 5 years and who has contributed to the good reputation of the Club through outstanding athletic achievement by representing their country or winning a senior national championship.
+10.1 Honours Membership of the Club may be bestowed upon any individual who has been a member for at least 5 years and who has contributed to the good reputation of the Club through outstanding athletic achievement by senior representation of their country or winning a senior national championship.

 10.2 Nominations for Honours Membership must be proposed to the Executive Committee.

 10.3 If the nomination is approved by the Executive Committee, that member shall be proposed as an Honours Member at the next AGM of the Club.